 Following Sang's advice to 'just be' I decided to give Logan his well-earned rest from the need to perform.
 Then I started to worry about what I should be doing with Jack and Archie to keep making progress.
 Stop! as my dogs are my mirror, it was my pressure to perform that needed to be relaxed.
 So I did ….sort of.

 The first day was great, very relaxing and I started to get a little more confident.
-I learnt from watching the videos.
 Usually I am obsessive about doing the 'right thing' but I had decided to 'go with the flow'.

 Logan always jumps fences, often ones with barbed wire on them and quite often higher than this one.
 He jumps this fence most days without coming to grief.
 What had happened this time?